wvhulle/rustowl/README.md

 ## Installation

-Prerequisites:
+Install system packages:

 - `rustup` ([install](https://rustup.rs/))
 - C compiler (`gcc`, `clang`, or Visual Studio on Windows)

-RustOwl requires a nightly Rust toolchain, which will be installed automatically by `rustup` based on [rust-toolchain.toml](rust-toolchain.toml).
+RustOwl requires a nightly Rust toolchain, which will be installed automatically by `rustup` based on [rust-toolchain.toml](rust-toolchain.toml) when you run `cargo install --path .` (don't run `cargo install --git` as it does not respect the toolchain file).

 ```bash
 git clone git@github.com:wvhulle/rustowl.git /tmp/rustowl